lorenzoale/TextMiningFAMAF2024/README.md

 de-identification of french electronic health records: a cost-effective approach exploiting distant supervision and deep learning models.
 BMC Medical Informatics and Decision Making, 24(1):54, 2024.

+<a id="10">[10]</a> Xavier Tannier  , Perceval Wajsbürt , Alice Calliger  , Basile Dura  , Alexandre Mouchet , Martin Hilka and Romain Bey.
+Development and Validation of a Natural Language Processing Algorithm to Pseudonymize Documents in the Context of a Clinical Data Warehouse.
+Methods of Information in Medicine.
+2024.